MicrosoftDocs/powerapps-docs/powerapps-docs/user/create-report-with-wizard.md

   - PowerApps
   - D365CE
 ---
-# Create a report using the report wizard| s
+# Create a report using the Report Wizard

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]